crackasuper/crackasuper/README.md

 ---

-### 🧠 Quote I Work By
+### 🧠

-> "First, solve the problem.
-Then, write the code." – John Johnson
+> "First, started from hello world .
+Then, hello real world!!!."

 ---